HyperspaceMadness/Mega_Bezel/README.md

 - **Normal Blend Transparency Threshold** - Adjusts at what transparency of the image the area should be appear fully transparent
 - **Normal Multiply by Tube Diffuse Shading** - Darken the gel with the tube diffuse image, allows you to add shading to the gel image
 - **Normal Blend Brightness** - Brightness for these more opaque parts
-- **Ambient Lighting Multiplier** - How much of the global ambient lighting to apply
+- **Add Blend Mode Night Lighting 1 Multiplier** - How much of the global ambient lighting to apply
-- **Ambient 2nd Image Lighting Multiplier** - How much of the global 2nd ambient lighting to apply
+- **Add Blend Mode Night Lighting 2 Multiplier** - How much of the global 2nd ambient lighting to apply
 - **Scale** - Scale the colored gel image
 - **Flip Horizontal** - Flip the colored gel image Horizontally
 - **Flip Vertical** - Flip the colored gel image Vertically